MachinePhoenix/homepage/content/publication/adversarial_training/index.md

 ---
-title: "Clarifying the Behavior and the Difficulty of Adversarial Training **AAAI 2024 Accepted**"
+title: "Clarifying the Behavior and the Difficulty of Adversarial Training" **AAAI**
 authors:
 - Xu Cheng
 - Hao Zhang